Equity Research vs Sales & Trading

 It is a competitive role, no doubt, but the compensation is among the industry-best as well.
 However, the pay package depends on market conditions as well, and the bonuses largely depend on the success of your recommendations.

 According to the research done by Glassdoor in 2014, it is being seen that equity research analystsEquity Research AnalystsAn equity research analyst is a qualified professional who interprets financial information and trends of an organization or industry to provide recommendations, opinions, reports, and projections on the corporate stocks to facilitate equity trading. earn around the US $95,690 annually.
 As per the Wall Street Journal, the equity research analysts earn anything between the US $72,200 to $148,800.
 As per yet another estimate by the US Bureau of Labor Statistics, the average annual income is around US$ 85,240.

 However, on senior levels, equity analysts can earn in the range of US$ 300,000 to US$ 700,000 annually.

 Sales & Trading Analyst

-Sales & trading is more of a performance oriented area but perks are not bad as well.
+Sales & trading are more of a performance-oriented area, but perks are not bad as well.
 The only thing that matters most is consistent performance and expert knowledge of the sector they are working for.
-There is very little scope for error in s sales and trading job, which is why it is not everyone’s cup of tea.
+There is minimal scope for error in s sales and trading jobs, which is why it is not everyone’s cup of tea.

 Career Pros & Cons